jackdawjackdaw/mlegp-command-line/README.md

 =======

 - R (tested on 2.15.2, 2.15.3), Rscript
-- R packages: mlegpFull (get this from the maintainer), adapt
+- R packages: mlegpFull (get this from the maintainer), adapt, optparse

 Installing
 =========

-### Build the R Package
+### Install the R Package

+- The library depends upon the following R packages: optparse, mlegp, adapt, mlegpFull the latter can be obtained directly from the mlegp maintainer.
+You can install any missing dependencies via R by using the `install.packages` command.

 `cd ./R-pkg`
 - tell R to build the library and install it
 `R CMD INSTALL .`

 - you can access the lib in R with:
 `library(mlegpInter)`
 but there's basically no need to.